Types of interviews

 - Stand up while taking the call as this will make you feel and sound more confident.

-Employers use Skype to interview candidates who would have to travel long distances to attend an interview.
+Employers use video to interview candidates who would have to travel long distances to attend an interview.

-Check your Skype account before the interview to ensure your microphone and camera are properly set up.
+Check your online video account before the interview to ensure your microphone and camera are properly set up.

-Some things to remember when doing a Skype interview:
+Some things to remember when doing a video interview:

 - Look at the camera and not the screen, this will help to create “eye contact” as you would in a face to face interview